Constructing a holistic voice for teaching: A classroom teacher's journey

 Several overarching findings emerged from this study.
 The inside voice of the practicing teacher evolved from one who initially perceived the worlds of research and the classroom as disconnected to a place of understanding where research findings could improve the overall progress of students in classrooms.
 Comparisons are then made among the experienced teacher's, the literature's, and the transitional voice's perceptions of classroom life.

 Findings indicate that the three voices perceive classroom life very differently.
 Suggestions are given for the development of an integrated voice.
 Recommendations are presented as to what circumstances are most likely to enable all three voices to listen and learn from each other in order to affect pedagogical change.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hafermalz-Morrison, Sharon, "Constructing a holistic voice for teaching: A classroom teacher's journey" (1996).
 Teaching and Leadership - Dissertations.
-Paper 178.
+178.